 Kubernetes Deployment Guide¶

 This guide explains how to deploy openEO by TiTiler on Kubernetes using Helm.
-The implementation is available in the deployment/k8s
+The implementation is available in the deployment/k8s directory.

 Prerequisites¶